 Gut of honey bee insect

 The insect digestive tract resembles greatly associated with adaptation to different feeding modes.
-The insect gut are endowed with three primary distinctive regions, foregut, midgut (or ventriculus) and hindgut (Chapman et al., 2013).
+The insect gut is endowed with three primary distinctive regions, foregut, midgut (or ventriculus) and hindgut (Chapman et al., 2013).
 The embryonal ectoderm which form the exoskeleton of foregut and hindgut is made up of chitin and other cuticular glycoproteins and enzymes.
 During the ecdysis the exoskeleton is separated from the gut lumen.
-For temporary food storage, the foregut often posses seperate crop or diverticula and the hindgut encompass the fermentation chambers and defecation organ in the form of rectum.
-For efficient digestion and absorption of the materials, midgut plays an important role in many insects is and so in the diverse pollinators which posses chewing and lapping type of mouth parts; an endodermal in origin and lacks the exoskeletal lining.
+For temporary food storage, the foregut often has separate crop or diverticula and the hindgut encompass the fermentation chambers and defecation organ in the form of rectum.
+For efficient digestion and absorption of the materials, midgut plays an important role in many insects is and so in the diverse pollinators which havechewing and lapping type of mouth parts; an endodermal in origin and lacks the exoskeletal lining.

 Pollination efficiency